kaylantran/CSC484-Team-Asgn9/README.md

   ### Video Demo

-  Click below to watch the demo, a visual guide on how this project works.
+  [Click jere to watch a demo](./public/asgn9demo.mp4), a visual guide on how this project works.
+It can also be found in the public directory in the repository.
-  *insert here

   ## Setup Instructions